Medicare in Vermont

 Find affordable Medicare plans in Vermont

-Here’s a look at some enrollment statistics for Medicare enrollment in Vermont (as of 2015*).
-As you can see, not all beneficiaries have prescription drug coverage.
+Here’s a look at some enrollment statistics for Medicare enrollment in Vermont (as of 2018*).
+As you can see, not all Medicare beneficiaries have prescription drug coverage.

-- Number of beneficiaries enrolled in Medicare Part D Prescription Drug Plans specifically: 86,007
+- Number of beneficiaries enrolled in stand-alone Medicare Part D Prescription Drug Plans specifically: 93,879

 Original Medicare is the federal health insurance program for eligible American citizens and legal permanent residents of at least five continuous years who qualify by age or disability.
 Most people are eligible for Medicare when they turn 65, but you can also qualify at any age through disability or having end-stage renal disease or amyotrophic lateral sclerosis (Lou Gehrig’s disease).
 Original Medicare is divided into two categories, or “parts:” Part A (hospital insurance) and Part B (medical insurance).

 In Vermont and nationwide, many Medicare beneficiaries are enrolled into the program automatically.
 Most people pay a monthly premium for Medicare Part B, but many receive Part A for free.
 To get premium-free Medicare Part A, you must have worked at least 10 years (40 quarters) while paying Medicare taxes.

 Original Medicare doesn’t cover most of the prescription medications you take at home, so if you want help paying for your prescriptions, you might want to look into Medicare prescription drug coverage.